 Introducing or reiterating company-wide goals or initiatives in a fun, low-stress environment such as the annual holiday party make them more likely to be absorbed.

-The local hotel ballroom or surf-n-turf restaurant are no longer be the only options for corporate holiday parties anymore, especially since you have six months to plan!
+The local hotel ballroom or surf-n-turf restaurant are no longer the only options for corporate holiday parties.

-There’s an opportunity this year to get your employees excited about going to a destination.
-The environment you’re choosing to celebrate in will impact how your employees engage in the event – from the moment they receive their RSVP invite all the way to the next day, when they tell their friends and family about it.
+There’s an opportunity to get your employees excited about going to a destination.
+The environment you’re choosing to celebrate in will impact how your employees engage in the event—from the moment they receive their RSVP invite all the way to the next day, when they tell their friends and family about it.
 “Never underestimate the value of a good event layout,” says Lauren Goldberg of AFR Event Furnishings.

-A non-conventional venue such as an art gallery, a theater, or a flexible event space like Convene, should be considered one of the primary options for taking your holiday party to the next level.
+A non-conventional venue such as an art gallery, a theater, or a flexible event space should be considered one of the primary options for taking your holiday party to the next level.

 Editor’s note: this article was edited on September 17th, 2018 with updated information.